seajaysec/Ivanti-Connect-Around-Scan/README.md

 ## About Me

-Chris Farrell is a vulnerability researcher committed to enhancing cybersecurity through meticulous analysis and innovative solutions.
+Chris Farrell is a vulnerability researcher committed to enhancing cybersecurity through thorough analysis and comprehensive solutions.